teerts/CSharp_Projects/readme.md

-#This project was created using a tutorial site.
+#Projects in this folder were created using the sites below:

 https://www.instructables.com/id/Creating-a-Calculator-Visual-Studio-C/ - Calculator